Cooking Gorgeous

 How to Make Turkish Döner Kebab at Home?

-Save the pulp to make delicious Turkish Grilled Lamb Kofta - Izgara Kofte or Turkish Sarma Lamb Beyti Kebab, and keep the juice.
+Save the pulp to make delicious Turkish Grilled Lamb Kofta - Izgara Kofte or Turkish Sarma Lamb Beyti Kebab, and keep the juice for the doner meat.

-grated onions and onion juice are in separate bowls
+Grated onion pulp and onion juice are placed in separate bowls.

 In a large mixing bowl, combine the ground lamb or beef, onion juice, yogurt, salt, paprika, and black pepper.
 Mix well for 8 to 10 minutes, until all ingredients are thoroughly combined and the mixture is firm.